wendelmax/tasklets/docs/api_summary.md

 - Statistics combine native module data with Node.js system information
 - Logging system provides both configuration and direct logging capabilities

+## Additional Notes

+- The `shutdown` method is idempotent: multiple calls after the first resolve immediately and emit the `shutdown` event for all calls.
+- The `shutdown` event is always emitted, even for repeated calls.
+- Automatic cleanup of completed tasklets may be delayed; use `force_cleanup()` for immediate cleanup, especially in tests.
+- The number of progress callbacks in `batch` operations may vary depending on parallelism and scheduling.
+- Memory and tasklet counters may have small residual values due to native delays; allow for minor discrepancies in tests and monitoring.
+- Some advanced features are partially implemented or depend on native module updates.

 ##  Performance Features

 - **Adaptive Configuration**: Automatically adjusts settings based on system capabilities